How To Be A Gentleman In Different Situations

 It would be rude and ungentlemanly to force the feeling of sorrow afresh upon them.

-Also, if they are making a painful effort to be cheerful as it should be most times, cheer them up and make them forget their affliction.
 At the same time, do not jest, celebrate or laugh out loud as it would violate the laws of politeness.
 You don’t want to be seen as heartless.

 A Visit of Celebration